 When the issue price is set, inter alia a subscription fee may be added to the value of a unit to cover issuing costs.
-The subscription fee for tranche R and tranche I shall amount to up to 3 % of the value of a unit.
+The subscription fee amounts to up to 3 % of the value of a unit for the tranches R and I.